SavNov/Writing/Ares/Ares.md

+Ever since the age of 13, Aidan had been hearing voices.
+Well...a voice.
+In the back of his mind, giving advice.
+It had been simple stuff at first. *Duck, left, right, dodge.* But then, as he'd proved he could take it, it had gotten more sophisticated. *It depends upon scent, hide behind the pillar, it can only hear.* Always deep, always commanding, but also...it had never been wrong.
+He trusted it implicitly.
+He was in his second year of high school now.
+The flourescent lights had always bothered his eyes.
+His red sneakers tapped against the tile floor.
+The typical entendre of teens walking beside him in the hallway scoffing made its presence known as he went to the cafeteria to get lunch.
+His shirt was baggy and never had fit him quite right.
+Neither had those two-tone jeans.
+He guessed it was part of being skinny and lanky and generally not very fit or muscular.
+Unless you talked about...he chose not to dwell on it.

 Aidan felt his muscles tense.
 This was it.
 He would either die here, or he would win.
 *Trust the plan.*